 The follicle is a hair growing machine but the problem comes when hair stops coming out and this can be caused by several things like a major trauma to the skin leaving scar tissue without any follicles.
-In some cases, the follicles are still there but they stop growing hairs.
+In some cases, the follicles are still there but they stop growing.
 Both men and women can suffer from this type of hair loss called Alopecia.
-It’s most often seen in men when the follicles around the hairline, the top of the head and right back to the crown stop growing hairs.
-This can be caused by increased levels of testosterone that produces DHT which makes follicles sensitive to it causing them to lose hair.
+It’s most often seen in men when the follicles around the hairline, the top of the head and right back to the crown stop growing.
+This can be caused by increased levels of testosterone that produces DHT which makes follicles sensitive to it causing them to lose.
 Hair loss is also a result of Thyroid disease, anemia, and syphilis.
-Hair loss is a major side effect of chemotherapy.
+Alopecia is a major side effect of chemotherapy.
 This problem has been fixed through hair transplant procedure.
-Though many products are available in the market claim that these can regrow the hairs, there is no success so far.
-A hair transplant is a surgical process that involves taking hair follicles from a hairy part of the body and putting them into the affected side of the balding area.
+Though many products are available in the market claim that these can regrow, there is no success so far.
+A hair transplant is a surgical process that involves taking follicles from a donor part of the body and putting them into the affected side of the balding area.
 This is done via two methods, strip harvesting and follicular unit extraction (FUE).

 - STRIP HARVESTING